moclam1905/PexelsSample/docs/architecture.md

   - **Offline Caching (Metadata):** Room for API response metadata; Coil for image files.
 [55, 68, 69]
   - **Secure API Key Management:** Via `gradle.properties` and `BuildConfig`.
 (Story 1.2) [25, 56, 71]
   - **Modular UI with Reusable Composables.**
+  -   **ViewModel for Complex UI State:** For screens with intricate UI state that needs to survive configuration changes robustly (e.g., zoom/pan state in `ImageDetailScreen`), a dedicated ViewModel leveraging `SavedStateHandle` is preferred over relying solely on `rememberSaveable` within the Composable if state becomes too complex.
+  -   **Local Storage with Jetpack DataStore for Search History:** Jetpack DataStore (Preferences or Proto) will be used to store the user's recent search terms locally, providing an asynchronous API for data persistence.
+[87]
+    -   *Justification:* Lightweight and suitable for simple key-value or typed object persistence, recommended for this use case over Room unless complex querying is needed.
+-   **Rich UI Animations & Transitions with Jetpack Compose:** The application will utilize Jetpack Compose's built-in animation APIs (`animate*AsState`, `AnimatedVisibility`, `LookaheadLayout` for shared elements, etc.) to create purposeful and performant UI transitions and feedback, enhancing the user experience.
+[38, 143, 149]
+    -   *Justification:* Improves perceived quality and user engagement.
+Shared element transitions, in particular, provide visual continuity.
   - (See `docs/coding-standards.md` for more on patterns and error handling).

 ## 5\.
 Infrastructure and Deployment Overview